 Additional Resources for Flood Research

-- Severe Weather 101: Flood Basics – Some basic flood facts for kids from the National Severe Storms Laboratory.
+- Severe Weather 101: Flood Basics – Some basic flood facts for school from the National Severe Storms Laboratory.

 - Flood Safety Tips and Resources – Learn how to be safe during a flood by checking out this website from the National Weather Service.